CWolfs/ConverseTek/docs/faq.md

 Check out the [Roadmap](https://github.com/CWolfs/ConverseTek/#roadmap) for a full feature list.

+## "Is ConverseTek compatible with ModTek?"

+Yes.
+Conversation files created or edited with ConverseTek work with ModTek since the conversation files are loaded from the manifest file.

 ### "Why does my new dialog not work?
 I've copyed it from an existing one."

 Conversation files use unique ids for the conversation itself, and all dialog nodes.
 Since _v0.1.0_ does not officially support creating entirely new conversations yet